 The proposal will give rise to no reverse sensitivity effects.
-The ITA (Appendix 10) confirms the development will not create issues on the safe, efficient and cost-effective operation of the land transport infrastructure, and the strategic transport network.
+It is not expected that the proposal will create issues on the safe, efficient and cost-effective operation of the land transport infrastructure, and the strategic transport network.

 UG-P12 Ensure the zoning of land to extend township boundaries to establish new urban areas demonstrates how it will integrate with existing urban environments, optimise the efficient and cost-effective provision of infrastructure, and protect natural and physical resources, by: